 The Group's balanced scorecard is cascaded to the various functional units and employees to ensure alignment with its aspirations.
-This element is measured in its Voice of Employees survey.
-In FY2022, we have incorporated ESG-related KPIs for senior management and key staff which reflect our commitment to develop and drive compelling ESG values.
+This KPI alignment is measured in its Voice of Employees survey.
+Since FY2022, we have incorporated ESG-related KPIs for Senior Management and key staff which reflect our commitment to develop and drive compelling ESG values.

-The Bank actively manages the performance of employees to ensure a robust link between the achievement of the Bank's objectives and remuneration outcomes.
+The Bank actively manages the performance of employees to ensure a robust link between the achievement of the Bank's objectives, individual performance and remuneration outcomes.
 Formal assessments occur biannually, at the middle and end of each performance year.

-Employee performance is assessed against what an employee achieves and how he/she achieves it.
+Employee performance is assessed against what an employee achieves and how he/she achieves it and contributes towards the divisional and overall Bank performance.
 Individual objectives or Key Performance Indicators represent "what" the employee is expected to achieve.
 Overall individual performance is calculated based on a ratio of 80% from Objectives and 20% from Key Behaviours and Values.
 In addition, the overall performance is subject to penalties that are based on risk, compliance and control outcomes.